chrisjacob/10xsocial/README.md

-# 10X Social App
+# 10X 💎 The Social Network for Startups

 This is a fork of the [Bluesky Social app](https://github.com/bluesky-social/social-app).

-This fork is hosted on GitHub Pages with a Custom Domain: [https://10x.social](https://10x.social)
+This fork is hosted on GitHub Pages with a Custom Domain: [10x.social](https://10x.social)

 Want your own **FREE** hosted fork? *(it's fun! ...no developer environment required)*

+...create your fork and help us build **Social for Startups!** *(All Tech, No Politics)*

 ## 10 Minutes to Fork & Host for FREE